Prince dhawan – Astro Psychologist

 Living with a Narcissist: Meera’s Story

-Relationship Therapy in Delhi Case Study: From Silent Struggle to Empowered Living — A Woman’s Journey Out of Narcissistic Abuse Names and identifying details have been changed to protect client confidentiality.
-The Beginning: A Life That Looked “Perfect” from the Outside When Meera* came into her first therapy session with me, she looked composed, articulate, and exhausted.
-A mother of two, a mid-level manager in a reputed firm, and a wife to a charismatic, successful man—on paper, her life appeared stable.
-But her inner world was a storm.
+Relationship Therapy in Delhi Case Study: From Silent Struggle to Empowered Living — A Woman’s Journey Out of Narcissistic Abuse Names and Identity details have been changed to protect client confidentiality.
+The Beginning: A Life That Looked “Perfect” from the Outside But her inner world was a storm.
 Behind the smiles and well-managed schedules was a woman grappling with chronic anxiety, emotional isolation, and invisible wounds inflicted not by violence—but by subtle, consistent emotional manipulation.
 Her partner—charming in public, controlling in private—often dismissed her feelings, gaslighted her reality, and made her feel like she was never enough.
 Every achievement of hers was downplayed.
 Every mistake magnified.
 Her parenting was constantly criticized, her career undermined, and her emotional needs labeled as “too much.”
 The Invisible Abuse: Living with a Narcissist Narcissistic abuse doesn’t always scream.
-Often, it whispers: “You’re lucky I put up with you.”
-“You’re just overreacting again.”
-“Maybe if you were smarter, I’d respect you more.”
+Often, it whispers:But her inner world was a storm.
 Over the years, Meera had learned to doubt her own perception.
 She apologized constantly, walked on eggshells, and questioned her sanity.
 She stayed—for the children.
 For the family image.
 For peace.
 But inside, she was slowly disappearing.
 The Breaking Point The trigger wasn’t dramatic.
 It was a regular evening, and her daughter asked: “Why are you always sad, Mumma?”
 That simple question shattered something inside her.
 It wasn’t just about her anymore—it was about what her children were witnessing, absorbing, and normalizing.
 That’s when Meera reached out for help.
 That’s when she began therapy with me.
 The Therapeutic Process: Reclaiming the Self In our sessions, Meera began to untangle years of emotional abuse.
 It wasn’t easy.
 Narcissistic dynamics condition victims to feel shame for even needing help.
 But slowly, layer by layer, she began to understand: She wasn’t too sensitive—she was deeply emotionally intelligent.
 She wasn’t the problem—she was surviving a pattern of gaslighting and control.
 She wasn’t weak—she had been incredibly strong, holding everything together alone for years.
 Together, we worked on: Rebuilding her self-worth Setting and enforcing emotional boundaries Unhooking her sense of identity from her partner’s perception Learning assertive communication Reclaiming joy, rest, and self-respect without guilt She also began engaging with her children differently—teaching them, by example, how to say no, express emotions, and live without fear.
 The Shift: From Survival to Empowerment Therapy gave Meera a mirror to see herself clearly—capable, resilient, loving.
 Over time, she made courageous decisions: She started standing up for herself She separated her finances and focused on her career growth She stopped justifying her feelings and began honoring them Eventually, she made the informed choice to distance herself emotionally and legally from her partner It wasn’t a linear journey.
 There were tears, doubts, and setbacks.
 But every step was a reclaiming of her truth.
 Where She Is Now Today, Meera lives with her children in a space she calls her own.
 She leads a team at work, travels occasionally, and has started painting again—something she gave up during her marriage.
 But more importantly, she says she can breathe.
 Her children tell her she laughs more.
 And when triggers arise—as they sometimes do—she knows how to ground herself, ask for help, and protect her peace.
 Why This Story Matters There are countless Meeras—living lives shaped by narcissistic partners, wearing a mask of “holding it all together” while crumbling inside.
 This story is a reminder:You are not overreacting.
 You are not alone.
 And you are not powerless.
 Therapy is not just about healing past wounds—it’s about rediscovering who you are underneath the layers of survival.
+But more importantly, she says she can breathe.
+Her children tell her she laughs more.
+And when triggers arise—as they sometimes do—she knows how to ground herself, ask for help, and protect her peace.
 Final Words If you recognize parts of your story in Meera’s journey, consider this your invitation.
 You don’t have to live in confusion, fear, or constant self-doubt.
 Help is available.
 Healing is possible.
 And your life can feel like your own again.
 You are not here to merely cope—you are here to live fully.

 Living with a Narcissist: Meera’s Story Read More »

-Couples therapy
+Couples Therapy

 Signs You Need Relationship Counselling: When Love Needs a Safe Space Most couples don’t seek counselling when things are “bad”—they seek it when communication has started to break down, when connection feels strained, and when love feels more like effort than ease.
 The truth is, needing help doesn’t mean your relationship is broken.
 In fact, the willingness to seek support is often a sign of strength, not weakness.
 Think of relationship counselling not as a last resort, but as a space to understand, heal, and grow—individually and together.
 So how do you know it’s time to consider relationship counselling or mediation?
 Here are some signs that your relationship may benefit from a therapeutic check-in.
 1. You’re having the same argument on repeat Do you find yourselves locked in the same conflict, again and again, just with different words or situations?
 Recurring arguments are often a sign of deeper emotional needs going unheard or unmet.
 Counselling helps uncover what’s really being communicated beneath the surface of these patterns.
 2. Communication feels like walking on eggshells If you or your partner hesitate to speak your truth for fear of triggering a fight, disappointment, or withdrawal, it signals a breakdown in emotional safety.
 Therapy can help both partners learn how to listen without defence and speak without blame.
 3. Emotional or physical intimacy is fading Every relationship goes through seasons, but when physical or emotional closeness starts to feel like a memory rather than a reality, it can leave both partners feeling isolated and misunderstood.
 Counselling helps reconnect couples through honest vulnerability and intentional effort.
 4. You’re growing, but not together As individuals, we evolve.
 But if that growth starts pulling you in different directions—emotionally, mentally, or spiritually—it can cause unspoken distance.
 Therapy provides a neutral space to explore whether your growth paths can intertwine again.
 5. Trust feels fragile or broken Whether due to infidelity, dishonesty, or emotional distance, a crack in trust can destabilize even the most loving bond.
 With the right guidance, trust can be rebuilt—but it requires honesty, accountability, and time, all of which can be supported in a therapeutic setting.
 6. One (or both) of you feels unseen or unheard You might be talking every day, yet feel lonelier than ever.
 Feeling emotionally invisible in a relationship can erode the foundation of connection.
 Counselling helps reestablish emotional attunement—the ability to deeply understand and respond to each other’s inner world.
 7. You’re staying “for the kids” or “because of history” When staying together becomes more about duty than desire, it’s a clear invitation to pause and reflect.
 Therapy can help couples explore what’s still possible, what needs to be reimagined, and whether staying together is serving both people’s well-being—or just maintaining the status quo.
 8. You want to break old patterns and build healthier ones Even if you’re not in crisis, counselling is a powerful tool for proactive growth.
 It gives couples the tools to communicate better, fight fair, support each other’s needs, and strengthen the emotional resilience of their bond.
 Relationship counselling isn’t about blame—it’s about clarity Too often, couples fear that therapy will “point fingers” or assign fault.
 In truth, a good therapist acts as a bridge, not a judge.
 The goal is not to decide who’s right, but to discover what’s not working—and to co-create a path forward that honours both individuals.
 You deserve a relationship where both people feel safe, seen, and supported Sometimes, we all need a little help remembering how to speak each other’s language.
 If your relationship is struggling, stuck, or simply needs a reset, relationship counselling can be the space where healing begins.
 Whether you’re trying to repair, reconnect, or make decisions about the future, support is available—and you don’t have to navigate it alone.
 If you’re considering relationship counselling, you’ve already taken the first brave step: acknowledging there’s something worth tending to.
 Let therapy be the space where your relationship finds its way back to itself.
 Prince DhawanRelationship Counsellor | Childhood Trauma Therapist | Grief Specialist Follow us on Instagram: @everyday_psychologist

-Couples therapy Read More »
+Couples Therapy Read More »

 Narcissistic partner signs